Four Areas of Opportunity in Vendor Management

 Visibility

-A lack of visibility of your vendor network can also lead to a multitude of problems within your organization.
+A lack of visibility into your vendor network can also lead to a multitude of problems within your organization.
 Without visibility into vendor performance and financial health, your team may see a vendor’s service as satisfactory while it is perceived negatively at the executive level.
 Vendor and supplier visibility has become a strategic priority, and being as highly informed as possible is a key component of any data-driven decision and vendor management program.

 A study by LNS Research found that manufacturers with poor visibility into vendor performance had a vendor defect rate more than double that of their competitors with more visibility.
 Utilizing solutions like AP automation, workflow, vendor portals, vendor onboarding and maintenance, score-carding, dashboards, and data mining are all ways to effectively evaluate your vendors’ performance.